connorabbas/laravel-primevue-starter-kit/README.md

 ## PrimeVue V4 Styled Mode and SSR

-With **PrimeVue V4** styled mode, component styles are dynamically generated on the client side based on the design token values configured in your theme.
+With **PrimeVue V4** [styled mode](https://primevue.org/theming/styled/), component styles are dynamically generated on the client side based on the design token values configured in your theme.
 This approach is well-suited for Single Page Applications (SPAs), where the initial render begins with a blank page, hydration seamlessly takes over, and client-side routing ensures smooth navigation.

 However, this dynamic styling mechanism introduces challenges for Server-Side Rendering (SSR).

 ### V4 Styled Mode - The Problem

 In an SSR setup, the DOM structure is sent from the server to the client without accompanying styles.
 Components do not receive their generated styles until JavaScript is fully loaded and executed on the client side.
-This delay leads to a visually "jumpy" UI, where components appear unstyled for a brief moment before the client-side styling is applied.
+This delay leads to a visually "jumpy" UI, where components appear unstyled for a brief moment before the client-side styling is available.

 This issue is particularly noticeable when the page's content or structure depends heavily on PrimeVue components, such as: